benknoble/benknoble.github.io/_posts/2025-11-05-firefox-emacs-i3.md

 pointed me to `generalAccessKey`, too.
 I might experiment with using other keys there, once I know what they control.

+**Update later that day:** It seems `generalAccessKey=224` lets me use Command (Meta), and I'm not sure changing `accelKey` had any real affect.
+The one downside here is that M-q quits without warning despite those settings not changing.
+Oh well.

 PS I know, there's probably a way to get Vim + Firefox to work these days.
 I'll explore that later.
 For now, I'm used to browsers, Slack, and others at least letting me edit from a sensible part of my keyboard (C-n, C-a, C-k, etc.) when